damianhakert/damianhakert.github.io/source/posts/2016-12-14-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 ## Create a Spring Boot application

 To bootstrap the Spring Boot application we navigate to the [Spring Initializr](https://start.spring.io) web page and generate a **Maven Project** with the pre-selected Spring Boot **Version**.
 [Maven](https://maven.apache.org/index.html) is a project management tool commonly used in Java projects to define dependencies and the build lifecycle.
 We leave `com.example` as **Group** and set `actuator-sample` as the **Artifact** name.
-We select the `Web` dependency, which supports full stack web development with [Tomcat](http://tomcat.apache.org/) and [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html), and the `Actuator` dependency which implements some production grade features useful for monitoring and managing our application like health-checks and HTTP requests traces.
+We select the `Web` dependency, which supports full stack web development with [Tomcat](http://tomcat.apache.org/) and [Spring MVC](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html), and the `Actuator` dependency which implements some production-grade features useful for monitoring and managing our application like health-checks and HTTP requests traces.

 Finally, we generate the project and a Zip file named `actuator-sample.zip` will be downloaded to our machine.